TEAMuP-dev/HARP/model_validation/README.md

 To report a problem, a validator raises `AssertionError`.
 The message should name the output at fault and say what was wrong with it.
 To opt out on a model that lacks the outputs it needs, a validator raises `ValidatorNotApplicable` instead.
-That counts as a skip rather than a failure, which is what lets a validator be used in a common test case.
+That counts as a skip rather than a failure, which is what allows a validator to be used in a common test case.

 The shipped `labels_within_audio` does both.
 It asserts that every returned label falls inside the audio output's timespan, a relationship between two outputs that no single-output rule can express, and it opts out when the model has no audio output or no label output.

-To add a validator:
+Add custom validators to [validators.py](src/validators.py), registered with the `@validator` decorator under the name test cases will reference:

 ```python
 @validator("labels_sorted")